Causal Document-Grounded Dialogue Pre-training: Introduction

-To overcome the first challenge, we propose a novel strategy for building a DocGD pre-training corpus.
-We define a dataset as \textbf{\textit{causally-complete}} if the dataset contains all the variables of a task, and all the reasonable causal relationships among the variables exist.
-To build such a causally-complete corpus, we convert the documents in Wikipedia into human-like dialogues by generating pseudo-user utterances using a trained generator and modifying underlying evidence embedded in the documents to serve as agent responses.
-However, it should be noted that although Wikipedia contains a wealth of knowledge in various domains, the virtual dialogues generated in this manner may not accurately reflect real-world conversations.
-To address this, we supplement the Wikipedia dataset with human dialogues collected from the Reddit website, which are natural and realistic.
-Briefly, we select dialogues containing valid URLs and extract the associated documents from the web pages to serve as virtual external documents to support the dialogues, thus being causally complete.
-In this way, we have constructed two complementary datasets to support the pre-training for DocGD.
+For the first challenge, we propose a novel strategy for building a DocGD pre-training corpus.
+We define a dataset as \textbf{\textit{causally-complete}} if it includes all the variables related to a task and encompasses all reasonable causal relationships among these variables.
+Our strategy involves two steps.
+Firstly, we transform Wikipedia documents into dialogues by generating pseudo-user utterances and modifying evidence in the documents to serve as agent responses.
+Secondly, we extract grounding documents embedded in URLs and insert virtual evidence to supplement dialogues from Reddit.
+Both steps guarantee that the datasets are causally-complete, and they complement one another, as the former has authentic evidence with synthetic dialogues, while the latter possesses authentic dialogues with synthetic evidence.

-To address the second challenge, we propose a causally-perturbed pre-training strategy to better model the causality within our pre-training corpora.
-This approach involves introducing causal interventions to both the document and evidence variables and optimizing the total effect of responses for different causes.
-In general, the total effect can be decomposed into the sum of the natural direct effect (NDE) and total indirect effect (TIE) \citep{causal_counter}.
-Intuitively, NDE measures the effect of irrelevant sentences in the supporting document, while TIE measures the effect of the evidence (detailed explanations in~\secref{sec:causal_framework}).
-Our goal is to improve the robustness of our model against perturbations on irrelevant sentences by minimizing NDE and to encourage reliance on evidence in dialogue responses by maximizing TIE.
-To achieve this, we preserve relevant evidence while perturbing the rest of the document to enhance the consistency of responses when using two document versions, thus minimizing NDE.
-To maximize TIE, we remove required evidence from the document while keeping other information intact, and then decrease the probability of generating original responses.
+To tackle the second challenge, we propose a causally-perturbed pre-training strategy that enhances the modeling of causality in our pre-training datasets.
+Our approach entails introducing causal interventions to both the document and evidence variables while optimizing the total effect of responses for different causes.
+The total effect comprises the natural direct effect (NDE) and total indirect effect (TIE)~\citep{causal_counter}.
+In essence, the NDE quantifies the impact of irrelevant sentences in the supporting document, while the TIE captures the influence of evidence (detailed explanations in~\secref{sec:causal_framework}).
+Our objective is twofold: to enhance the model's resilience to perturbations in irrelevant sentences by minimizing the NDE, and to promote reliance on evidence in generating dialogue responses by maximizing the TIE.
+To achieve this, we retain relevant evidence while perturbing the remaining parts of the document to improve response consistency when using two versions, thus reducing the NDE.
+Additionally, we eliminate evidence from the document while preserving other information, subsequently decreasing the likelihood of generating original responses, thus maximizing the TIE.